u9g/mineflayer-docs/inventory/drop-items-in-bots-inventory.md

 3\.
-To find what items to drop, take a look at [simple-inventory-interaction.md](simple-inventory-interaction.md "mention")
+To find what items to drop, take a look at [!ref](simple-inventory-interaction.md)

 With that added, our code will now look like this: